HcashOrg/hcOmniApi/README.md

-# omniapi
+# hcOmniApi
-API Services for Omni
+API Services for HC Omni

 <b>NOTE: The following is a work in progress and should not be considered production ready/usable</b>